philipturner/differentiation/README.md

 # Differentiation

 A workaround for enabling differentiation in Swift until the standard library officially supports it.
-This is not needed in Swift development builds, and it may not reflect the most recent commits to the standard library.
+This only compiles with Swift release toolchains, and it may not reflect the most recent commits to the standard library.

 > Warning: Swift's implementation of differentiation is still experimental.
 Bug fixes implemented in development toolchains may take months to integrate into release toolchains.